Susana0422/An-lisis-Exploratorio-Empresa-Showz/README.md

 Goal: optimize marketing expenses for Showz company

 Description: The project focused on analyzing a dataset for Showz company.
-Records are available from January 2017 to December 2018.The dataset included platform,year_of_release,genre,na_sales,eu_sales,jp_sales,other_sales,critic_score,user_score,rating and rating_name.
+Records are available from January 2017 to December 2018.

 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA)